jgibbons-cp/csaa_pov/openshift/README.md

 `-javaagent:/path/to/the/dd-java-agent.jar`

-the following system properties or environment variables need to be set:
+the following system properties or environment variables need to be set (NOTE: this assumes we will be tracing PAS as we did with the non-OpenShift environment):

 -Ddd.trace.analytics.enabled=true
 -Ddd.jmxfetch.enabled=true